-we will exercise our functions under Part 5 of the EII Act for non-contestable revenue determinations.
+determinations.
 We have based the non-contestable revenue determination process and regulatory framework on Chapter 6A of the National Electricity Rules (NER).
 Chapter 6A of the NER does not apply to a revenue determination under the EII Act, however we are required, as far as is reasonably practicable, to make guidelines consistent with Chapter 6A of the NER, as that Chapter applies to making a revenue determination.
-Therefore, as part of our draft Guideline for NSW non-contestable network infrastructure projects (Guideline) we include a modified version of Chapter 6A of the NER, which we refer to as EII Chapter 6A (Appendix A).
-We will separately make available a marked up copy of NER Chapter 6A to provide an easy comparative for interested stakeholders.
+Therefore, as part of our Guideline for NSW non-contestable network infrastructure projects (Guideline) we include a modified version of Chapter 6A of the NER, which we refer to as EII Chapter 6A (Appendix A).
+We have separately made available a marked up copy of NER Chapter 6A to provide an easy comparative for interested stakeholders.